jenkinsci/git-parameter-plugin/README.md

    ![error handling 2](docs/images/image2019-2-17_12-49-47.png)
 3. This error occur when there are no ssh command on Jenkins master.
    ![error handling 3](docs/images/image2019-2-17_17-4-32.png)

-## Contribute

-* You may checkout/clone this project and build it by simply calling `mvn clean install` in the root of the checkout.
-Test your changes by going to your Jenkins-CI site and import the generated `target/git-parameter.hpi` by going to your base URL + `jenkins/pluginManager/advanced`.
-There you find an option to upload a plugin.

-### Pull Request Policy

-If you want to add some changes for this plugin:
-Add the issue in jenkins [JIRA](https://issues.jenkins.io) to the component git-parameter-plugin Describe there why you need to change the plugin.

-### TODO

-* Add a new method `listRemoteTags(URL)` to git-client-plugin to use.
-Will speed up listing tags and avoids cloning/fetching the content.

-* Fix the pending issues from
-	* Even though the GIT SCM module has the ability to provide "credentials" (SSH key) for the repository, the git-parameter plugin doesn't seem to use them.
-"Issue lukanus":https://github.com/lukanus/git-parameter/issues/14
-* Allow translations by converting all html stuff to jelly
-* Add explanation when configuring the sort mode
-* Allow regular expressions when sorting.
-* Better testing.
-How to we test the configuration dialog?
-How do we test whether correct tags are listed when a user triggers a build?

-## Development history

-This plugin was offered to the community by lukanus (Łukasz Miłkowski <lukanus@uaznia.net>) end of 2011.
-He was active till February 2012.

-In May 2014 ngiger (Niklaus Giger niklaus.giger) decided to maintain this plugin and bring in the various improvements made by others.

-March 2016 klimas7 (Boguslaw Klimas) he began to the care and maintenance of the plugin..
-We will see ... :)

 ## Changelog